Capistrano Valley High School: Academics

 CVHS is one of two high schools in Capistrano Unified School District and one of 180 in the USA and Canada to be an International Baccalaureate School.
 Since 1995, it is also home to the Academy of Technology, Math, and Science (ATMS), a challenging program intended to serve and promote students who have demonstrated exceptional ability, interest, and/or aptitude in the areas of mathematics, science, or technology.

 Elective choices at CVHS are unusually rich and include 4-year elective sequences in Environmental Engineering, Product Design and Development, Spanish for Spanish Speakers, and AVID, among a list of more conventional offerings.

+CVHS, in collaboration with other high schools in the Capistrano Unified School District such as Dana Hills High School and San Juan Hills High School, competes in the FIRST Robotics Competition as Team 5199, the "Robot Dolphins From Outer Space".

 The school has a strong Model United Nations program that functions as a student-operated club and an elective class.
 MUN emulates the activities of the real United Nations, with students representing delegates from nations all over the world who discuss, debate, and propose solutions to international issues.

 Counselors work with students to help them stay college bound if that is their desire.
 Strong emphasis is put on both career and college preparatory courses.
 CVHS is part of the AAA (Accelerated Academic Achievement) Program.
 The school's API is 843, making it a CA Exemplary High School.

 CVHS is the district's northern magnet campus due to the presence of the International Baccalaureate (IB) program and the most established AP programs in the northern portion of the district.
 CVHS has had a pass rate of 96% for IB.

 18 AP courses are offered in: English Language and Composition, English Literature and Composition, Biology, Chemistry, Environmental Science, Physics, World History, European History, American History, American Government and Politics/Economics, History of Art, Psychology, Statistics, Calculus, French, German, and Spanish.

 15 IB courses are offered as: English III SL, English IV HL, Biology HL, Physics SL, History of the Americas HL, Math Studies SL, Mathematics SL, Mathematics HL, French SL, German SL, Spanish ScL, Spanish HL, Psychology SL, and Visual Arts SL.

 Capistrano Valley is accredited by the Western Association of Schools and Colleges (WASC).